From loom spaces to veering triangulations: Cusps and corners

+Set $c = [P]$.
+Let $\ell^c$ and $m_c$ be the cusp leaves containing the cusp sides of $P$.
+Suppose that $P'$ is any cusp rectangle equivalent to, and disjoint from, $P$.
+Let

 be a minimal sequence of cusp rectangles satisfying \refdef{Equivalent}.
-By \refrem{Leaves} one of the leaves $\ell^c$ or $m_c$ separates $P_1$ from $Q$.
-By minimality and induction, the same leaf separates $P_k$ from $Q$ for all $k>0$. \end{proof}
+Minimality implies that $P_i$ is disjoint from $P_{i+1}$.
+See \reffig{CuspRectangles}.
+By \refrem{Leaves} one of the leaves $\ell^c$ or $m_c$ separates $P_1$ from $R$, and thus from $Q$.
+By minimality and induction, the same leaf separates $P_k$ from $Q$ for all $k > 0$. \end{proof}